-More beautiful than butterflies, better fliers than hummingbirds and with behaviour as intriguing and complex as either mammals or birds, dragonflies and damselflies are the ultimate insects.
+More beautiful than butterflies, more spectacular fliers than hummingbirds, and with intriguing behaviour as complex as mammals or birds, dragonflies and damselflies are the ultimate insects.

-They’ve been around for hundreds of millions of years, dodging dinosaurs before we mammals were even a twinkle in the eye of evolution.
-Because of their age, they’re almost always described as primitive, which is entirely the wrong perspective.
-To survive that long, you have to be pretty special – and this film will show just how special they are.
+They’ve been flying around for hundreds of millions of years, crossing paths with dinosaurs before we mammals were even a twinkle in the eye of evolution, and are often described as “primitive” – which is simply wrong.
+Surviving on the planet for that long means being pretty special – and this film shows just how special they are.

-Dragonflies are masters of the air, and with the very latest high-speed camera technology we will witness their aerial performances in unrivalled detail.
-They can do everything that hummingbirds can – flying backwards, sideways or vertically upwards.
-In fact, they’re much better fliers than hummingbirds, because they have twice as many wings.
+Dragonflies are masters of the air, and the latest high-speed camera technology reveals just how impressive they can be.
+They easily match hummingbird flight – flying backwards, sideways or vertically upwards, and are even better fliers than hummingbirds, because they have twice as many wings!

-Dragonflies use this aerial skill to catch insects in flight – even the nimblest of flies can’t escape.
-Just last year, it was discovered that dragonflies predict their prey’s movements using the same kinds of calculations as the most advanced vertebrates, all using a brain just a millimetre or so across.
+Dragonflies use their amazing aerial skill to catch insects on the wing – even the most agile flies can’t escape.
+Just last year, scientists found that dragonflies predict their preys’ movements with the same kinds of calculations used by advanced vertebrates, from a brain just a millimetre or so across.
 We meet scientists and engineers studying dragonfly flight and, understanding how they fly, building innovative robots to fly the same way.